 Best Times and Places to View the Northern Lights in Alaska

-When planning your Northern Lights in Alaska, timing and location are everything.
+When planning your Northern lights, timing and location are everything.
 Alaska’s position near the Arctic Circle makes it prime for aurora sightings, but understanding when and where to go can make all the difference in catching a clear, vibrant display.

 Best Time To See Northern Lights In Alaska